magenta-aps/mox/doc/user/installation.rst

 from the host at ``http://localhost:8080``.

-If you continue to see ``Postgres is unavailable - sleeping`` your database configuration most likely wrong.
 Remember if you set ``DB_HOST=localhost`` the container will try to connect to a database in the same container, not the host machine.

 For other setting you can set, see :ref:`settings`.